JordanRMcLean/Panda/README.md

 Intro
 ----------------
-__Panda is a tiny and simple syntax highlighting tool with the ability to easily add new languages and themes.
-It can parse code blocks from DOM or be used to part raw text.
+Panda is a tiny and simple syntax highlighting tool with the ability to easily add new languages and themes.
+It can parse code blocks from DOM or be used to parse raw text.

-Panda is easily customizable with the use of classnames instead of inline styling and extendable with extra languages thrugh a simple API.
+Panda is easily customisable with the use of classnames instead of inline styling and extendable with extra languages through a simple API.
-__

 ```javascript
 panda.onload(); //color all code blocks.